|

 etc. You also do have the right

-to buy a coffin from a business other than
+to buy a casket from a business other than

 a funeral home (for some options,